nasumilu/issue-trac/README.md

   feature information is a standard way.
 The application will adhere to the minimum standards outlined by the Open Geospatial Consortium (OGC) [Feature - OGC API standard](https://docs.opengeospatial.org/is/17-069r4/17-069r4.html).

-- [nasumilu/issue-trac (a.k.a IssueTrac API)](https://github.com/nasumilu/issue-trac-api) is the actual issue
+- [nasumilu/issue-trac (a.k.a.
+IssueTrac API)](https://github.com/nasumilu/issue-trac-api) is the actual issue
   tracking/work management applications that will provide the necessary application programming interface (API) to create, read, and update issues by providing an interface between application, database(s), and other **backend** web services.

-- [nasumilu/issue-trac-web (a.k.a IssueTrac Web)](https://github.com/nasumilu/issue-trac-web) is a single page
+- [nasumilu/issue-trac-web (a.k.a.
+IssueTrac Web)](https://github.com/nasumilu/issue-trac-web) is a single page
   application (SPA) which gives a face to the IssueTrac API.

 ![IssueTrac Component Diagram](./dist/images/component.png)